MedAlign: A Clinician-Generated Dataset for Instruction Following with Electronic Medical Records: Background and Related Work

 Beyond generating questions, generating expert answers at scale is also prohibitively difficult.
 Reviewing an EHR to answer patient-specific queries can take 30+ minutes for a single patient \cite{siems2020structured}.
 This excludes any time required to generate a response to the query.
 Prior works have attempted to overcome the bottleneck of generating responses by extracting answers verbatim from individual clinical notes or discharge summaries \cite{soni2022radqa,oliveira2021experiments,fan2019annotating}.
-However, many clinical tasks require synthesizing information from multiple documents and structured data to arrive at an adequate response.
+However, many clinical tasks require synthesizing information from both structured data and multiple free-text documents to arrive at an adequate response, an aspect not explored in existing EHR QA datasets.
 In such cases, answers extracted from a single note in the patient's record may not be an adequate; free-text text generation is required.
 While there is at least one example of an EHR-based question answering dataset in the literature that includes both structured and unstructured data \cite{raghavan2018annotating}, it neither contains free-text responses nor is publicly available.
-Finally, all of the aforementioned datasets focus on question answering specifically and not on instruction following more broadly.
-To the best of our knowledge, there does not exist \emph{any} EHR-based benchmark dataset that addresses instruction following.
+Finally, all of the aforementioned datasets focus on simple question answering (i.e., providing concise, factoid-style answers) rather than general instruction following, which often requires executing a series of complex directives and commands to accomplish tasks.
+To the best of our knowledge, there does not exist \emph{any} EHR-based benchmark dataset that incorporates instruction following.